-- 3. Financial aid funds may be paid to the university from one or more financial aid programs.
-These include, but are not limited to, loan programs (Federal Perkins Loan, Federal Stafford Loan, Federal PLUS Loan), grant programs (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Alabama State Assistance Grant), work program (Federal Work-Study Program), scholarship programs and benefit programs available from the Veterans Administration for the dependents of deceased or disabled veterans. - 4.
-If the fee assessment form reads "VALIDATED STUDENT," no payment is due at this time. - 5.
-If the fee assessment form reads "NON-VALIDATED STUDENT," the student must have his/her schedule "VALIDATED" by the Office of Student Accounts in the Student Services Center.
+Financial aid funds may be paid to the university from one or more financial aid programs.
+These include, but are not limited to, loan programs (Federal Perkins Loan, Federal Stafford Loan, Federal PLUS Loan), grant programs (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Alabama State Assistance Grant), work program (Federal Work-Study Program), scholarship programs and benefit programs available from the Veterans Administration for the dependents of deceased or disabled veterans.